 You’ll implement SOPs throughout your business.

 Client onboarding?
 That’s a series of SOPs you create to ensure that each new client goes through a consistent process.
 The same goes for the work you do.
 For instance, let’s say your agency designs websites.
-Each project sees you speak to your clients, gather requirements, create wireframes, and everything else that goes into building a website.
+Each project involves the following steps:

 Each of those tasks requires an SOP.

 Thankfully, there’s no “right” or “wrong” way to create an SOP.
 Typically, it involves determining where a process occurs and documenting steps for proper completion based on what you’ve done before.
 In many cases, the software you use in your business feeds into your SOPs.
-For instance, let’s say you have project management software in your agency.
-Baked into that software will be SOPs for assigning tasks, creating project timelines, and even scheduling meetings.
+For example, if you have project management software in your agency, it includes SOPs for:

 Your agency can expand on those in-built SOPs with additional steps highlighting how to use the software correctly.